afifpatel/cdk-ts-api-gateway/README.md

 - API Gateway
 - Lambda function.

-The api gateway routes request to corresponding lambda function which handles the request.
+The api gateway receives request that is handled by a lambda.

 ## Features

 - Provisions an API Gateway.
-- Provisions a Lambda
+- Provisions a Lambda integration.
-- Rest endpoint created with Lambda function

 ## Prerequisites